webdevelopers-eu/z-template/README.md

 Now the examples that we apply the code above to.

-- "`name .`" - add value `name` as the text value
-- "`validated .lock-icon`" - add class `lock-icon` if `validated` is true
-- "`validated @checked`" - add `checked="checked"` attribute if true

 ```HTML
 <div z-var="name ., validated .lock-icon"></div>
 <input type="checkbox" z-var="validated @checked"/><label>Checked</label>
 ```
+Explanation:
+- "`name .`" - add value `name` as the text value

-- "`validated ?`" - show element if `validated` is true, hide otherwise
+- "`validated .lock-icon`" - add class `lock-icon` if `validated` is true
-- "`!validated ?`" - the oposite of above - hide if true, show if false
+- "`validated @checked`" - add `checked="checked"` attribute if true

 ```HTML
 <div z-var="validated ?">Validated</div>
 <div z-var="!validated ?">Not Validated</div>
 ```

-- "`name .`" - add value of `name` in place of `${name}` placeholder
+Explanation:
+- "`validated ?`" - show element if `validated` is true, hide otherwise
+- "`!validated ?`" - the oposite of above - hide if true, show if false

 ```HTML
 <div z-var="name .">My name is ${name}</div>
 ```

-Duplicate DIV for each value inside `list` array and insert value as text in it.
+Explanation:
+- "`name .`" - add value of `name` in place of `${name}` placeholder

 ```HTML
 <div template="[list]" z-var="value ."></div>
 ```
+Explanation:

-Duplicate `div` for each value inside `listExt` array and use sub-object to insert variables into duplicated `div`.
+- Duplicate DIV for each value inside `list` array and insert value as text in it.

--  "`first ., last .`" - add first and last name as text in positions indicated by placholders
--  "`last @title`" - add last name into `title` attribute

 ```HTML
 <div template="[listExt]" z-var="first ., last ., last @title">${first} ${last}</div>
 ```

-Same example as above but remove all items having `validated` set to false - `validated !`.
+Explanation:
+- Duplicate `div` for each value inside `listExt` array and use sub-object to insert variables into duplicated `div`.
+- "`first ., last .`" - add first and last name as text in positions indicated by placholders
+- "`last @title`" - add last name into `title` attribute

 ```HTML
 <div template="[listExt]" z-var="first ., last ., last @title, validated !">${first} ${last}</div>
 ```

-Why to have `z-var` attribute?
-Because unlike other solutions using `z-var` attribute allows you to update the same HTML with new values because Lazy Template is non-destructive.
-It allows you to do also other cool stuff like conditionally hidding the element or adding conditional classes to it and much more.
+Explanation:
+- Same as the previous example but remove all items having `validated` set to false - `validated !`.

-Note: You may use also `${PROP_NAME}` placeholder syntax on top of `z-var`.
-Lazy Templates will remember the template text so subsequent UI updates will work.
+- You may use also `${PROP_NAME}` placeholder syntax on top of `z-var`.

 # Interactive Examples